-In these books award-winning international accessibility thought-leader, Jonathan Hassell, will take you on a journey to transform your organization to consistently achieve the creation of websites and mobile apps that are usable for all your customers, at the most efficient cost.
+In these books award-winning international accessibility thought-leader, Jonathan Hassell, will take you on a journey to transform your organisation to consistently achieve the creation of websites and mobile apps that are usable for all your customers, at the most efficient cost.

-As a bonus, the books also includes insights and case-studies from leading accessibility experts worldwide who have done this embedding in their organizations, and comes with a free library of downloadable support tools, templates, podcasts and videos to help you on your journey to accessibility maturity.
+As a bonus, the books also includes insights and case-studies from leading accessibility experts worldwide who have done this embedding in their organisations, and comes with a free library of downloadable support tools, templates, podcasts and videos to help you on your journey to accessibility maturity.

 20% of the population of most countries have a disability.
 Another 20-25% have accessibility needs due to ageing.